 With her children, she then moved to Canada.
 She joined a personal injury law firm in downtown Vancouver, pursuing claims on behalf of injured people who had suffered catastrophic injury and loss, and victims of medical malpractice, with claims in the $3-6.5 million dollar range.
 She later worked for the insurance company defending nurses from claims of malpractice.

 While not hesitating to take a case to Court, Angela is sensitive to the value of out-of-court settlements.
-In addition to working as a lawyer, Angela became a qualified mediator.
+In addition to working as a lawyer, Angela became a qualified family mediator, arbitrator and Parenting Coordinator.
 She enjoys helping parties reach agreement together without needing to resort to a court to solve their problems.

 Angela’s current legal interests are in the field of family law.
-While working full-time as a lawyer, she also studied for a Master of Arts in Clinical Counselling from Yorkville University.
-She also worked as a counsellor, earning her Registered Clinical Counsellor designation.
-She is continuing to study, intending soon to become one of the few qualified Parenting Co-ordinators in the Okanagan, and aiming to also earn her qualification to serve as a Family Mediator, helping people who don’t have a lawyer.
+While working full-time as a lawyer, she also studied for a Master of Arts in Clinical Counselling from Yorkville University specializing in family breakdown, children and youth within a family systems perspective.
+She also works as a therapeutic counsellor, having earned her Registered Clinical Counsellor designation.
+Additional cultural training permits Angela to provide counselling therapy to the First Nations Communities.

 Volunteering is also very important to Angela.
 Since moving to Kelowna, she has served on the Board of the Canadian Mental Health Association, and on the Board of Brain Trust Canada.
-She volunteers with the Boys and Girls Club’s Restorative Justice program for youth.
-She has also served as a member of the Judicial Advisory Committee evaluating candidates for the position of Provincial Court Judge, and doing Practice Evaluations of lawyers for the Law Society of British Columbia.
+She is also on the Board of Hear the Child Society, a non- profit organization that focuses on ensuring those children caught up in family disputes have a voice in the process.
+She volunteers with the Kelowna Restorative Justice program for youth.
+She also serves as Vice-chair of the Judicial Advisory Committee evaluating candidates for the position of Provincial Court Judge, and undertakes Practice Evaluations of lawyers for the Law Society of British Columbia.

 With Martin Estate and Injury Law, Angela is accepting family law clients in her role as a practicing lawyer.
 She understands the painfulness of relationship breakup and its effect on children and families.
 She aims to help her clients find resolutions that will protect their rights while preserving important relationships rather than destroying them.
 Putting the children first is important.
 So is getting to outcomes, and not getting stuck.
 Angela brings warmth and care, practicality, and support to her clients, together with a down-to-earth wisdom and knowledge of how to guide you through the legal process.